Variational approach to the two-dimensional Bose polaron: Model and Variational Approach

 where $\ket{\psi_{N}}$ denotes a state with $N$ Bogoliubov excitations:

 Here, $\ket{\Phi}$ corresponds to the weakly interacting 2D BEC.
 The first line of Eq.~\eqref{eq:variational wavefunction 2} describes the bare impurity, while the second line is a superposition of the impurity dressed by a single Bogoliubov excitation, and a term where the impurity has bound a particle from the BEC to form a closed-channel dimer.
-The third line describes a superposition of the impurity dressed by two Bogoliubov excitations and a closed-channel dimer dressed by a single Bogoliubov excitation.
-In this paper, we refer to calculations with the variational state up to $N = 1$ bosons as two-body correlations, and up to $N = 2$ as three-body correlations. $\alpha_{0}$, $\alpha_{\k}$, $\alpha_{\kone\ktwo}$, $\gamma_{0}$, and $\gamma_{\k}$ are variational parameters that are normalized according to $\bra{\Psi}\ket{\Psi} = 1$.
-These are determined by considering the stationary condition $\bra{\partial\Psi}\hat{H}-E\ket{\Psi} = 0$, where the derivative is taken with respect to each variational parameter, yielding a set of coupled linear integral equations for the variational parameters.
-These equations are identical to those that were originally derived in Ref.~\cite{Levinsen2015} in the three-dimensional case, and therefore their explicit form is relegated to Appendix \ref{appx: couped integral equations}.
+The third (fourth) line describes a superposition of the impurity dressed by two (three) Bogoliubov excitations and a closed-channel dimer dressed by a single (two) Bogoliubov excitation(s).
+In this paper, we refer to calculations with the variational state up to $N = 1$ boson as two-body correlations, $N = 2$ as three-body correlations, and $N = 3$ as four-body correlations. $\alpha_{0}$, $\alpha_{\k}$, $\alpha_{\kone\ktwo}$, $\alpha_{\kone\ktwo\kthree}$, $\gamma_{0}$, $\gamma_{\k}$, and $\gamma_{\kone\ktwo}$ are variational parameters that are normalized according to $\bra{\Psi}\ket{\Psi} = 1$.
+These are determined by considering the stationary condition $\bra{\partial\Psi}(\hat{H}-E)\ket{\Psi} = 0$, where the derivative is taken with respect to each variational parameter, yielding a set of coupled linear integral equations for the variational parameters.
+These equations are identical to those that were originally derived in Refs.~\cite{Levinsen2015,Yoshida2018PRX} in the three-dimensional case, and therefore their explicit form is relegated to Appendix \ref{appx: couped integral equations}.

 In the case of the 3D Bose polaron, the variational ansatz in Eq.~\eqref{eq:variational wavefunction} was shown in Ref.~\cite{Levinsen2015} to capture the physics associated with the exotic three-body Efimov bound states~\cite{Efimov1970}.
 Although Efimov trimers do not exist in the 2D system, we still have a trimer bound state at any scattering length, where the trimer binding energy can be calculated by taking the few-body limit, $n_{0} \rightarrow 0$, of the coupled equations in Eq.~\eqref{eq:coupled integral equations}.